beswalod/Obtainium-Wiki/pages/ui_overview.en.md

 ## Settings Page

 This page provides various UI and behaviour settings, including the option to enable more functionality for specific sources by adding required credentials.
-More information about specific settings is available on the [settings page](settings.md).